Ultralight for sale craigslist

 It's against Reverb's policy to take the transaction elsewhere to avoid fees.
 I've spoken with their help agents and they easily scan any communication on Reverb to find these kinds of dodgy sales.
 I've heard they offer the option afterward to pay a fee if the sale was taken outside, though I've never done this.
 I personally don't want to do this.
 Meeting up with someone who hasn't paid yet is a waste of my time, and it can only mean that they wish to haggle in person and leverage my time wasted over the sale.
 They can head over to Craigslist if that's how they want to do business.
 I take very clear photos in excellent light from every conceivable angle, closeups and full body.
 I document all flaws and write a no-bs description about the state of the instrument to the best of my ability, always being attentive to my DM's if there are more inquiries.

+I even accepted one buyer's offer who I had this clear exchange with about local pickup.
+They then didn't pay for ~36 hours.
+I messaged them kindly notifying that I would cancel the next day if they did not pay.
+They tried to act unaware and said they thought we were meeting up a week later for a local sale.
 They shouldn't be making offers if they don't plan to pay before meeting.
 I reported them as well as the other buyer trying to move off-site.
 The Reverb agent thanked me for reporting the suspicious activity and said they're doing a review of the accounts.
 Not sure if this was just customer service script or actual gratitude for a violation of policy.

 If the item was vastly more expensive I could see how this potentially makes sense for a very serious buyer, if all the proper steps are taken to give Reverb the legal fees they deserve for facilitating part of the sale.